IstiyakRiyad/development-server-configuration/server/node-service(typescript-prisma)/README.md

 ## Step - 2
 ### Setting Environment for Setup

-Here DIR_PATH is the directory of your node service.
-You can manually give it or run on the directory.
+Here DIR_PATH is the directory of your node server.
+You can manually give it or run on the node server directory.

 ```bash
 DIR_PATH=$(pwd)